 Why do we need this research?

 During a caesarean section, the mother needs anaesthesia to avoid pain.
-There are lots of different ways that anaesthesia can be given.
+There are lots of different ways that this can be given.
 These include general anaesthesia, where she is fully unconscious, or a regional anaesthetic such as an epidural or spinal injection, where only one part of the body is numbed.

 What’s happening in this project?